** Note ** This is a favorite Troutbitten story from 2015.

-Some joys in this life can’t really be described, and maybe that’s a good thing.
+Some joys in this life can’t be described, and maybe that’s a good thing.
 It’s probably more important to feel the best moments rather than understand why they provide satisfaction and happiness.
-I suspect too much thinking gets in the way of feeling.
+Because I suspect too much thinking gets in the way of feeling sometimes.

 Actually, Aiden had more than a moment.
 Our whole excursion this afternoon was something special.